-TV Licensing (including the BBC as the data controller, and its suppliers) will only use the personal data you provide to help decide whether to report you to the local enforcement authority for the offence of using a TV receiver without a licence.
-That authority will decide on prosecution and will use your data in connection with that prosecution.
-We will not share your data with anyone else unless required or permitted to do so by law.
+TV Licensing (including the BBC as the data controller, and its suppliers) will only use the personal data you provide to help decide whether to prosecute you for the offence of using a TV receiver without a licence and in connection with that prosecution.
+We will not share it with anyone else unless required or permitted to do so by law.
 To find out more, visit tvlicensing.co.uk/privacypolicy